ammarozkan/TBWG/README.md

 # TBWG

-wanna break from the ads? skip to the [I JUST WANT TO PLAY](README.md#i-just-want-to-play) segment.

 TBWG is a Turn Based War Game.
 I want to give players almostly full freedom to do what they want.
 Game can be modified easily.